Art Nouveau Vs Art Deco Jewelry

 READ

-Art Deco Jewelry Pendants
+QVC Art Deco Jewelry

 Typical examples of symbolism used in Art Nouveau jewelry included dragonfly wings to represent hope or imagination, flowers representing beauty, ivy for fidelity, swallows for love and devotion and hummingbirds to portray joyfulness or quickness.
 Such symbols provided an extra layer of meaning underneath the exquisite surface of each piece which ultimately added layers of sophistication to the designs beyond aesthetics.